skkumaravelan/KumarFork-aif-c01-study-notes/README.md

 ### 7. Deploy the Model
 - **Description**: Deploy the trained model to make predictions.
-- **Key Activities**:
-  - Select a hosting option (e.g., AWS Batch, ECS, EKS, Lambda, EC2).
-  - If using a custom or fine-tuned model with AWS Bedrock, you need to purchase Provisioned Throughput to use the model for inference.

 - SageMaker Deployment Options:
   - **Real-Time Inference**: For low-latency, sustained traffic predictions with auto-scaling capabilities.